murcie443/RemoteControlled_FPGACar/README.md

 )

 ## FPGA & Project
-FPGAs are known for their flexibility and ability to be reconfigured to perform any digital function, making them ideal for a wide range of applications in engineering.\\
+FPGAs are known for their flexibility and ability to be reconfigured to perform any digital function, making them ideal for a wide range of applications in engineering.
-The use of a Field Programmable Gate Array (FPGA) such as the MAX10Lite in our design offers a number of significant advantages. \\Historically, FPGAs were introduced in the 1980s as a solution to reduce the time and cost associated with designing custom integrated circuits.
-Since then, their popularity has grown tremendously, especially in signal processing, telecommunications, and, more recently, robotics engineering applications.\\\\
+The use of a Field Programmable Gate Array (FPGA) such as the MAX10Lite in our design offers a number of significant advantages.
+Historically, FPGAs were introduced in the 1980s as a solution to reduce the time and cost associated with designing custom integrated circuits.
+Since then, their popularity has grown tremendously, especially in signal processing, telecommunications, and, more recently, robotics engineering applications.

-\noindent The project shown here aims to realize a radio-controlled vehicle driven through the DE10-Lite board.\\
+The project shown here aims to realize a radio-controlled vehicle driven through the DE10-Lite board.
-\noindent The project wants to emphasize the board's ability to execute processes suitable for control in a parallel manner.
-Specifically, it is intended to design a vehicle with two steered wheels on the front axle and two driven wheels on the rear axle. \\
+The project wants to emphasize the board's ability to execute processes suitable for control in a parallel manner.
+Specifically, it is intended to design a vehicle with two steered wheels on the front axle and two driven wheels on the rear axle.

-\noindent The expected difficulties are:

-\begin{itemize}
-\item Selection of all physical components
-\item Implementation of the radio module and its communication protocol
-\item Processing of received and transmitted data
-\item Realization of control signals
-\item Practical realization of the prototype.
-\end{itemize}

 ## Vehicle design
 The project wants to emphasize the board’s ability to execute processes suitable for control in a parallel manner.
 Specifically, it is intended to design a vehicle with two steered wheels on the front axle and two driven wheels on the rear axle.